abdulrahmanalaa123/ITI-sessions/itiLog.md

 - to search for a word use /word and press enter for searching for the word pressing n goes to the next word below and for the word above you can use N
 - to substitute you will write :s/<word to replace>/<word you replace with> replaces the first occurence of that word in the lines to replace all occurences you use /g follwing the command to replace all occurences of the word in the line
 - deleted items are put inside the clipboard and you can paste them
+- :w saves file
+- :q quits file :q! to discard changes
+- ZZ saves and exits the file or :wq or :x
 ### last line mode
 - :l1,l2 co l3  which means copy for line 1 to line 2 and paste them after line 3
+### other text editors
+- gedit is a normal notepad
+- and vim is an improved version of vi which includes a visual mode which is just like the command mode but can select words, multiple lines, etc.